What is a Good GRE Score?

 For example, for math-intensive programs, a high quantitative reasoning score combined with a lower verbal reasoning score could still get you admitted.

 Each school is different, so it is best to aim for the highest score you can on every section.
-Read our guide on GRE test dates to see when you can take your exam.

 Note: You cannot get a 150.94 or 155.44 on the exam.
 The scores are calculated in 1-point increments for verbal and quantitative reasoning and 0.5-point increments for analytical writing.